39 Online Colleges That Offer Free Laptops and Other Tech Discounts in 2023

 How Do Student Technology Policies Work at Online Colleges?

-Technology is essential for online college, as most programs require a strong internet connection and a computer.
-If you plan to take advantage of a free laptop program, there are a few policies you'll need to be familiar with.
+Technology is essential for online college, as most programs require a fast internet connection and a computer.
+If you plan to take advantage of a free laptop program, there are a few policies you need to understand.

 1. 1